SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/user-properties.md

 ### `accesskey=<accessKey>`

 Sets access key used when logging in with access ID and Key.
-Note that, as of Collector v19.182-17, `accesskey` is automatically removed from `user.properties` following successful installation.
+Note that, as of Collector v19.182-17, `accesskey` is automatically removed from user.properties following successful installation.
 (This behavior can be disabled with the `skipAccessKeyRemoval` property, described below.)
-If you configure a collector to be ephemeral, in the event that the collector is de-registered after 12 hours offline, you will need to re-add the `accesskey` to `user.properties`.
+If you configure a collector to be ephemeral, in the event that the collector is de-registered after 12 hours offline, you will need to re-add the `accesskey` to user.properties.
 Cannot be modified after installation.

 ### `category=<category>`

 Available on Collector version 19.182+.
 Source category to use when a source does not specify a category.
 Cannot be modified after installation; use the [Collector Management API](/docs/api/collector-management) to modify.

 ### `clobber=<true|false>`

 When `true`, if there is any existing collector with the same name, that collector will be deleted (clobbered).
 See [Forcing a Collector's Name with Clobber](/docs/send-data/opentelemetry-collector/data-source-configurations/additional-configurations-reference) for more information.
 Cannot be modified after installation; use the [Collector Management API](/docs/api/collector-management) to modify.

 ### `description=<description>`

 Description for the collector to appear in Sumo Logic.
 Cannot be modified after installation; use the [Collector Management API](/docs/api/collector-management) to modify.

 :::note
 Available on Collector version 19.182+.
 :::

 ### `disableActionSource=<true|false>`

 If your organization's internal policies restrict the use of Script Actions, you can disable them by setting this parameter to `true`.
 Can be modified after installation with Collector restart.

 :::note
 Deprecated on Collector version 19.245-4.
 Use `enableActionSource` instead.
 :::

 ### `disableScriptSource=<true|false>`

 If your organization's internal policies restrict the use of Script Sources, you can disable them by setting this parameter to `true`.
 Can be modified after installation with Collector restart.

 :::note
 Deprecated on Collector version 19.245-4.
 Use `enableScriptSource` instead.
 :::

 ### `disableUpgrade=<true|false>`